 What Actually Makes Fabric Look Real

+The texture needs to repeat naturally.
 If you're using the same brush stroke pattern over and over, it looks digital.
 Vary your brush strokes.
 Rotate.
 Change pressure.
-Real fabric has inconsistency - embrace it.
+Real fabric has inconsistency — embrace it.

+Light matters more than you think.
 Notice how light hits the actual room.
 Is it coming from the left?
 Your curtain folds need highlights on the left side and shadows on the right.
 Sounds obvious, but it's easy to forget when you're focused on the texture.

+Folds should make physical sense.
 Fabric doesn't fold randomly.
 It gathers, it drapes, it responds to gravity.
 I keep photos of real curtains on my iPad to reference how fabric actually behaves.
-Sounds nerdy, but it's the difference between "pretty picture" and "this looks real."
+It's the difference between "pretty picture" and "this looks real."

+Don't forget the hardware.
 Clients notice if you forget the curtain rod.
-I keep simple stamp brushes for hardware - rods, rings, finials.
+I keep simple stamp brushes for hardware — rods, rings, finials.
 Takes 30 seconds to add and makes everything look finished.

 The Mistakes I Made (So You Don't Have To)

+Mistake 1: Making it too perfect.
 My first digital mockups looked like 3D renders.
 Too smooth, too perfect.
 Real rooms have texture, imperfections, lived-in quality.
 Your visualization should too.
 A little messiness is actually more convincing.

-Your screen shows colors differently than real life.
+Mistake 3: Ignoring the room's actual colour.
+Your screen shows colours differently than real life.
 I learned to take my iPad brightness down a notch and work in similar lighting to the actual room.
-Also, I always say "colors on screen are approximate - we'll confirm with actual samples."
+And I always say: "colours on screen are approximate — we'll confirm with actual samples."

 What You Actually Need to Get Started